-AUGUST 2021 Woollahra LEP 2014 sets the minimum lot size for subdividing land.
+ecember 2022 Woollahra LEP 2014 sets the minimum lot size for subdividing land.
 These DCP controls seek to ensure that future subdivision and site amalgamation responds appropriately to the historical pattern of subdivision.

-- To retain the historically based subdivision patterns of the Woollahra HCA 01 - 02 To ensure that subdivisions or site amalgamations will not lead to adverge impacts on the curtilages or settings of contributory items. - To ensure that subdivision or amalgamation of sites provides an appropriate response to the 03 historical character of the heritage conservation area and the elevant aspects of its historical pattern of development.
+- To retain the historically based subdivision patterns of the Woollahra HCA.
+01 - To ensure that subdivisions or site amalgamations will not lead to adverse impacts on the 02 curtilages or settings of contributory items. - To ensure that subdivision or amalgamation of sites provides an appropriate response to the 03 historical character of the heritage conservation area and the relevant aspects of its historical pattern of development.

-- C1 Subdivision of an existing lot to create a new lot, or to amalgamate a number of lots, must be of a size which reflects the characteristics of historically relevant lots adjoining and in the vicinity of the site. - C2 Where lots are amalgamated, the demolition of contributory items on the original lots will not be permitted. - Jolic 200 Repealed by MDCP 200 C3 Public lanes and public pedestrian passageways are not to be amalgamated with
+- Subdivision of an existing lot to create a new locor to amalgamate a number of lots, must C1 be of a size which reflects the characteristics of historically relevant lots adjoining and in the vicinity of the site. - Where lots are amalgamated, the demolition of contributory items on the original lots will C2 not be permitted. - C3 Public lanes and public pedestrian passageways are not to be amalgamated with private land.
+Repealed by MDCR